pyplugins/pyplugins/README.md

 The PyPlugins contains a few way to create plugin for Spigot on Python.

-It's can be:
+It can be:
  1. Clear Java-like approach (just write the code as a Java plugin, but using Python);
- 2. Using internal pyplugins-framework (recomended);
+ 2. Using internal pyplugins-framework (recommended);

 First approach examples you can see [here](https://www.spigotmc.org/wiki/spigot-plugin-development/).

-The next paragrphes about internal pyplugins-framework.
+The next paragraphs about internal pyplugins-framework.

 ## Plugin sources

 Your plugin can use the following paths to the plugin source code:

-- A zip whos name ends in either `.pyplugin.zip`, `_pyplugin.zip` or just `.pyplugin`
+- A zip whose name ends in either `.pyplugin.zip`, `_pyplugin.zip` or just `.pyplugin`
-- A directory whose name ends in `.pyplugin` or `_pyplugin` (actual for windows users)
+- A directory whose name ends in `.pyplugin` or `_pyplugin` (actual for Windows users)

 Zips with the `.pyplugin` extension are recommended if you release any plugins.
 When you use a zip, your must specify your own metadata; it will not allow guessed